 Benefits and risks of positive gearing

-The main benefit of positive gearing is that you’ll typically have a surplus income amount each month.
-This can help you more confidently meet your loan repayments.
+The main benefit of positive gearing is that you’ll typically have a surplus income amount each month, and you’ll likely be making a profit from day one.
+This can help you more confidently meet your loan repayments, and help newer

 The risks of positive gearing generally relate to any kind of property investment.
 Some things to consider are: